 I love the blues, and in this area I hope to teach you how to play some blues.
 The process is quite simple really, but like everything worth doing, it's going to take some practice.
 Nothing good happens overnight and if you ever see an ad along the lines of "be a guitar god in 10 days" or other such ads, you can be assured that it is a load of garbage - the only thing that is gonna make you good is lots of practice.

 Practicing the right stuff can help you get better faster and that is what I'm going to show you in these courses - easy progressive methods that will get you playing blues that sound cool as quickly as possible!
 The most authentic way to learn the blues is to transcribe it yourself, and I'm sure that after this course you will be very well prepared to start on that journey.

-There are two series here: Blues Lead Guitar and Blues Rhythm Guitar.
+There are three series here: Blues Lead Guitar and Blues Rhythm Guitar and Monday Blues...
+Lick!
 Of course everyone wants to learn lead guitar but learning the fundamental rhythm elements is just as important, if not more important!
 I wrote the Blues Lead Guitar before I'd written the Intermediate Foundation, so many beginners get stuck into this after the Beginner's Course as a bridge getting to the Intermediate Foundation lessons...

 Blues Rhythm Guitar Series